cruxprotocol/handbook/README.md

 2. BNS Nodes - Hash of ZoneFile is mapped to the owner Public Key and the Zonefile itself.
 3. Gaia Hub - ZoneFile contains URL to the User's Gaia Hub of choice.

-An individual Gaia Hub may not be decentralized, and it does not need to be.
+An individual Gaia Hub may or may not be decentralized, and it does not need to be.
 CRUX provides all the necessary privacy and security guarantees by assuring the following -

 1. User owns keypair securely in the Wallet.
 No one else ever gets to see the private key.
 2. The Wallet or the User can choose to use their own Gaia Hubs.
 There is no dependency on CRUX or the creators of CRUX.
-3. Anyone trying to read data from a Gaia Hub can verify Authenticity and Integrity using a trusted PKI.
+3. Anyone trying to read data from a Gaia Hub can verify Authenticity and Integrity of a file's using a trusted PKI.
 The BNS Network acts as our PKI.
+This means any data being written must contain an HMAC.

 #### 4.2.2 Standardizing Crypto Payments